SK-SCMLab/Parametric-testing-on-Manufacturing-operations-data-in-Excel/README.md

 ## 🛝 Case study: Statistical Testing of Steel rod FG in Manufacturing Plant

 ### 🛺 Objectives
-- Steel rod length validation (SD is known)
+- Steel rod length validation using one-sample Z.Test
-- Packinging fill weight suspicion (SD is unknown)
+- Test whether the mean fill weight differs from the target using one-sample T.Test
+- Determine if the variance in diameter of rods from a new batch significantly differs from the historical variance using Chi-Square test
 -
 ---